-A person with monkeypox can spread from the time symptoms start until the rash has fully healed and a fresh layer of skin has formed.
+A person with monkeypox can spread from when symptoms start until the rash has fully healed and a fresh layer of skin has formed.
 The illness typically lasts 2-4 weeks.
 Infection of monkeypox through semen or vaginal fluids has not been confirmed.

-- Direct contact with the infectious rash, scabs, or body fluids
+- Direct contact with infectious rash, scabs, or body fluids

 - Pregnant women can spread the virus to their fetus through the placenta

 - It’s also possible for people to get monkeypox from infected animals, either by being scratched or bitten by the animal, by preparing or eating meat or by using products from an infected animal.